How To Upgrade From Firefox 3.6 To Firefox 12 More Easily

 - After – 16MB (39 files) – after removing Firefox 7 and reinstalling it from scratch (including all bookmarks/passwords and add-ons)

 The huge decrease in profile size and cleaned up program folders resulted in a noticeable speed and stability improvement.

 That improvement would likely be even more dramatic now because there have been many changes between Firefox 7 and 12 and the user profile would have grown even more bloated during that time.

-Some people would argue that you should just bite the bullet and get used to the new user interface and features of Firefox 12.
+Some people would argue that you should just bite the bullet and get used to the new user interface and features of FF 12.
 However, if you have stuck with Firefox 3.6 for all this time, you probably had serious reservations about the newer versions.